Jack Suwinski Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.25 team ERA that ranks 17th among all MLB pitching staffs.
+- The Cubs' 4.23 team ERA ranks 16th across all league pitching staffs.

-- Cubs pitchers combine to give up the ninth-fewest home runs in baseball (142 total, 1.1 per game).
+- Cubs pitchers combine to allow 142 home runs (1.1 per game), the eighth-fewest in baseball.

-- Hendricks gets the start for the Cubs, his 18th of the season.
-He is 5-6 with a 4.01 ERA and 64 strikeouts through 98 2/3 innings pitched.
+- Assad gets the start for the Cubs, his sixth of the season.
+He is 2-2 with a 3.12 ERA and 53 strikeouts in 72 2/3 innings pitched.

-- His most recent appearance was on Sunday against the Kansas City Royals, when the right-hander went 6 1/3 innings, surrendering one earned run while allowing five hits.
+- The righty's most recent appearance came on Monday against the Detroit Tigers, when he tossed 5 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.